This documentation was written for Charmed Kubeflow based on Kubeflow 1.4 and Katib 0.12.

 In the upload section choose the “Upload a file” section and choose the mnist.yaml file.
 Then click “Create” to create the pipeline.

 Once the pipeline is created we will be redirected to its Dashboard.
-Click on
+Create an experiment first:

-For this test run select ‘One-off’ run and leave all the default parameters and options.
+For this test select ‘One-off’ run and leave all the default parameters and options.
 Then click

-run dashboard, detailing all the stages of the run.
-After a few minutes there should be a checkpoint showing that the run has been executed successfully.
+Runs, detailing all the stages of the pipeline run.
+After a few minutes there should be a checkpoint showing that it has been executed successfully.

 Using Kubeflow Kale